-One In A Million Free School Academy Trust delegates the monitoring, quality assurance and evaluation of the educational vision to its School Improvement Partner and Education Advisor who provides reports to the governing body and Trust.
+One In A Million Free School delegates the monitoring, quality assurance and evaluation of the educational vision to its School Improvement Partner and Education Advisor who reports to the governing body and Trust.

 The day to day running of the school is delegated to the Principal who is supported by a senior leadership team.
-The Senior Leadership Team consists of Principal/Accounting Officer, Vice Principal, Deputy Vice Principal, and Business Manager.
+The Senior Leadership Team consists of Principal/Accounting Officer, Senior Vice Principal, Deputy Vice Principal, Director of Assessment, Data and Progress, Director of Teaching and Learning and Business Manager.
 They are responsible for implementing the policies laid down by the governors and reporting back to them regularly.
 The responsibility for the authorisation of spending within the agreed budgets is in accordance with the Scheme of Delegation.